anupamkumar/raw-html/source/readme.md

 Although you could probably do it quick and dirty using regular expressions as well.

 ####Eg:

+Parse html and extract all <p> tags from html and return them as string to be stored in rawcontent.
 ```java
 import org.htmlparser.Parser;
 import org.htmlparser.filters.TagNameFilter;